-Founded in 2004, Games for Change empowers game creators and social innovators to drive real-world change using games and technology that help people to learn, improve their communities, and contribute to make the world a better place.
-We convene stakeholders through our annual G4C Festival and foster the exchange of ideas and resources through workshops and consulting projects.
-We inspire youth to explore civic issues and learn 21st-century and STEM skills through our Student Challenge and train educators to run game design classes on impact games.
-We incubate projects through our game design challenges and executive production expertise in coalition building.
+Founded in 2004, Games for Change empowers game creators and social innovators to drive real-world change using games and immersive media.
+We convene stakeholders through our annual G4C Festival and foster the exchange of ideas and resources through workshops, design challenges, and consulting projects.
+We inspire youth to explore civic issues, learn 21st Century and STEM skills, and train educators to run game design classes on impact games through our Student Challenge.
 We act as an amplifier by curating games for change to the public through our games arcades and awards.

 Susanna Pollack is the President of Games for Change, the leading global advocate for the power of games as drivers of social impact.
 In her role there, she produces the annual Games for Change Festival, the largest gaming event in New York, dubbed by national media as “the Sundance of video games.”